Career Counseling Therapists in Oregon

 Yes, as of April 2026, 22 career counseling therapists in Oregon are currently accepting new clients, providing an opportunity for individuals seeking career guidance and support.

-As of April 2026, Oregon Counselor Directory lists 104 therapists specializing in career counseling across Oregon.
+Oregon Counselors Directory lists 110 therapists specializing in career counseling across Oregon.
 These professionals can guide individuals through career changes, job searching, and skill development.
 With 15 therapists offering telehealth sessions, career counseling can be accessed remotely, benefitting residents in both rural and urban areas.
 8 of these providers accept the Oregon Health Plan (OHP), providing affordable care options for those in need.
 Sliding scale fees are offered by 15 therapists, accommodating a wider range of income levels.
 22 career counselors are currently accepting new clients.
 The directory allows users to filter by telehealth, in-person sessions, and sliding scale fees to find a suitable provider.

 Oregon Cities